 General contractors and HVAC engineers are usually the culprits of this type of problem.
 It stems from the fact that they assume the installation is the same as for a standard HVAC system.
 This is simply not the case.

 HVAC systems do not maintain a specific temperature system in a small enclosed space, but wine cellar refrigeration systems do.
 This core difference is at the heart of most installation issues.

-Every wine cellar needs to be specifically customized, sized correctly and designed, taking into account such factors as glass walls, insulation, seals around the doors, local climate, location in the room, humidity and location of the room, outside walls, basement room etc. It is important to balance the cooling system with the wine cellar’s specific set-up.
+Every wine cellar needs to be specifically customized, sized correctly, and designed, taking into account such factors as glass walls, insulation, seals around the doors, local climate, location in the room, humidity, location of the room, outside walls, basement room, etc. It is important to balance the cooling system with the wine cellar’s specific setup.

 Signs of the premature failure of your system:

 - High Running Costs

 - Burned out Units